yuvrajangadsingh/yuvrajangadsingh/README.md

 </div>

 <div style="font-size: 16px;">
   AI Engineer at AntEngage, building intelligent systems using Python and Spring Boot.
-Specializing in GenAI applications and scalable backend architectures.
-Passionate about combining AI capabilities with robust enterprise solutions and sharing knowledge through technical writing.
+Passionate about combining AI capabilities with robust enterprise solutions and sharing insights through technical writing.
+Currently working on conversational AI solutions like <a href="https://antengage.com/raahi">Raahi</a>.
 </div>

 ## 🚀 Current Focus